 Is BCLS the Same as BLS?

 Yes, BCLS Certification and BLS Certification are the same course and the same certification.
 Only the title of the class changes depending on the institution that is administering the certificate.
 BLS certification is the most commonly used title since the American Heart Association (AHA) first created and offered the certificate through their training network.
 BCLS stands for Basic Cardiac Life Support.
 BLS stands for Basic Life Support.
-Sign up for our AHA compliant BLS certification course today to meet your BCLS requirement.
+Sign up for our BLS certification course today to meet your BCLS requirement.

 Free BCLS Training Manuals Written by Physicians